dahliaOS/documentation/CONTRIBUTING.md

 ### How do I write a good bug report?

-We have a few short tips for you on how to properly write a bug report so the developers can understand it better!
+We have a few short tips for you on how to properly write a bug report so the developers can understand it better:

 * **Use a clear and descriptive title for the issue**
 * **Describe the steps to reproduce the bug**